-Ada Lovelace is considered the first Computer Programmer (Even thought computers as we know them didn't exist).
-She was a genius with maths and her correspondence with Charles Babbage revealed that she could see computers helping society in the future.
+Not just a genius with maths, her correspondence with Charles Babbage revealed that she could see computers helping society in the future.
 (Read my Blog post about her in celebration of Ada Lovelace Day)

-This sticker is based on an original watercolour which in turn is based on the portrait of Lady Lovlace by Alfred Edward Chalon and has the words "Get with the Programme" wrapping around her.
+This sticker is based on an original watercolour which in turn is inspired by the portrait of Lady Lovlace by Alfred Edward Chalon and has the words "Get with the Programme" wrapping around her.

 The image of Ada has a white border and can be placed on most flat, smooth surfaces, such as notebooks, smart device cases, laptops, fodlers and more!